davealam/cs361-transaction-sync-ms/README.md

 2. Navigate to above folder via terminal
 3. Run command NPM INSTALL to install dependencies
 4. Run command NPM START to start server
-5. Send HTTP request to "/transaction_sync_ms" - the resulting response will be a .JSON file
+5. Send HTTP GET request to "/transaction_sync_ms" - the resulting response will be a .JSON file
 >